necojackarc/auto-request-review/README.md

       - js-woman # username

   # Reviewers per author.
-  # Keys are reviewees, each of which has an array of reviwers.
+  # Keys are reviewees, each of which has an array of reviewers.
   per_author:
     engineers:
       - engineers # group